 Piper takes teacher suggestions and makes their product even better.
 The first version of the Piper kit came out, and many things needed improving upon.
 One of these was the battery life.
 Initially, the computer would run on the battery, but the battery didn’t have an external power source to charge while using.
 The high-resolution screen would drain the battery rather quickly.
 The fixing of the battery took place in the second version to charge and play simultaneously.
 The first version of the Piper Computer didn’t have easily accessible volume control.
-After teachers writing in and asking for convenient volume control, Piper added one to the screen’s top to help adjust the volume more quickly.
+After teachers wrote in and asked for convenient volume control, Piper added one to the screen’s top to help adjust the volume more quickly.

 How to Use Piper